eli-pavlov/vagrant-kubernetes-EZ/README.md

 After having to go through the process of creating Kubernetes clusters multiple times on my machine, for Development and Study purposes, </br>
 I wanted to make the process as easy and effortless as possible.
-While there are many Vagrant boxes and repos out there, the majority are outdated and I could not find a deployment I could easily customize for my needs.
+While there are many Vagrant boxes and repos out there, the majority are outdated, and I could not find a deployment I could easily customize for my needs.

+This release buids upon the work of - [hfmartinez/kubernetes-vagrant](https://github.com/hfmartinez/kubernetes-vagrant), [Innablr/K8s_ubuntu](https://github.com/Innablr/k8s_ubuntu), [exxsyseng/k8s_ubuntu](https://bitbucket.org/exxsyseng/k8s_ubuntu/src/master/)

 $~$